spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/manage-system-accounts.md

 keywords: ["self-hosted", "vertex"]
 ---

-As a system administrator, of the role Root Administrator, or Account Administrator, you can create and manage system accounts in Palette VerteX.
-System accounts are used to access the system console and perform various operations based on the assigned role.
+You can create and manage system accounts if you have the Root Administrator or Account Administrator role in Palette VerteX.
+These accounts are used to access the system console and perform various operations based on the assigned role

 ![A view of the admin user dashboard](/vertex_account-management_manage-system-accounts_user-dashboard.png)